 from: Landscapes of the Metropolis of Death - Otto Dov Kulka;

 Published by Allen Lane, 2013, ISBN 978-1-84614-683-1; p76.

-Heavens is a book & installation project, in which I personally try to make sense of the Holocaust during the second World War.
-I attempt to understand and show my feelings about and vision on the massive suffering that has happened... and hopefully, in what I create, in a tiny way, help to never forget.
+"Heavens" is a long-term work in progress.
+It is a book & installation project, in which I personally try to make sense of the Holocaust during the second World War.
+I attempt to understand and show my feelings about and vision on the massive suffering that has happened... and hopefully, in a tiny way, help to never forget.

-I am visiting every known Nazi camp and sub camp (following the list published by the German Justice Department - Bundesministerium der Justiz - in 1967) and I make an image of the blue sky exactly above each location.
+At this moment, I'm visiting every known Nazi camp and sub camp (following the Encyclopedia of Camps and Ghettos published by the United States Holocaust Memorial Museum) and I make a polaroid image of the blue sky exactly above each location.
+There were 1,075 camps.
 A blue sky, as in 'that heaven above', and nothing else.
-A clear view on 1634 heavens, sober and blue, yet burdened with holding the memory of the ones who suffered below.
+A clear view on 1,075 heavens, sober and blue, yet burdened with holding the memory of the ones who suffered below.

 Every time I set out on a trip to document another set of Heavens, I'll document it on the blog too.
 You can follow the online account of the progress of me continually creating HEAVENS here: antonkusters.com/blog/?category=heavens

-The creation of the installation and the book is still a long way away.
-In the meantime I talk about the installation concept evolving, the idea for the book taking shape, and I'll also try to show images and make them available in little batches or stories, like this one: Meet Gaston, my late grandfather.
-Watch this space to stay informed about the work: antonkusters.com/things/?category=heavens
+The creation of the elements is slowly becoming a reality.
+In the meantime I talk about the concept evolving, the idea for a book taking shape, and I'll also try to show images and make them available in little batches or stories, like this one: Meet Gaston, my late grandfather.